denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 ---
-title: "Laminate Text: Historical Studies in the Strata of Digital Inscription"
+title: "Laminate Text: Media History in the Strata of Digital Inscription"
 documentclass: scrartcl
 ---